 This easy vegan macaroni and cheese recipe is the ultimate comfort food.
 Using pureed silken tofu as a base makes it creamy and deceptively rich-tasting.
+Make this silken tofu mac and cheese for dinner, then reheat leftovers to pack into the next day’s container lunch.

-Lots of ways to make vegan mac and cheese: These days, there are so many ways to make dairy-free mac and cheese, with some renditions even skipping the vegan cheese altogether.
+These days, there are so many ways to make dairy-free mac and cheese, with some renditions even skipping the vegan cheese altogether.
 Instead, vegetables like potatoes and carrots are used, along with cashews other ingredients that add up to a surprisingly cheesy flavor.

 Serve with a green vegetable or two.
-When vegetables aren’t actually part of mac and cheese, veggie companions are a must — a green vegetable (green beans, broccoli, or brussels sprouts) and a simple salad or slaw.
+When vegetables aren’t actually part of mac and cheese, veggie companions are a must — a green vegetable (green beans, broccoli, or Brussels sprouts) and a simple salad or slaw.

 Classic carrot-raisin salad is a good companion, too.
 It hardly warrants a formal recipe, but if you need a how-to: Combine about 8 ounces of grated carrots with 1/2 cup or so raisins.
 Add lemon juice and agave nectar or maple syrup to taste (start with about a tablespoon of each, and add more until the sweet-tart balance is to your liking) and a generous pinch of ground cinnamon.